Citizens Advice statement on modern slavery and trafficking

-This statement sets out Citizens Advice’s actions in 2018-19 to understand the potential modern slavery risks related to its activities and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own business - and that in so far as possible, our suppliers hold the same ethos.
+This statement sets out Citizens Advice’s actions for the financial year ended 31 March 2020 to understand the potential modern slavery risks related to its activities and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own business - and that in so far as possible, our suppliers hold the same ethos.

 We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that users of our services and suppliers within our supply chains are free from slavery and human trafficking.
-We have a professional commercial and contracting team and our internal policies and procedures require that we and our suppliers ensure compliance with the requirements of modern slavery legislation when we make key commercial decisions.
+In the last year we updated our standard terms and conditions to include clauses relating to modern slavery.
+These clauses and our terms will be regularly reviewed to ensure they stay up to date and relevant.
+In contracts with suppliers not subject to our standard terms and conditions we also looked to include clauses relating to modern slavery.

 Our national organisational policies with direct relevance to modern slavery include safeguarding, whistleblowing, complaints, dignity at work, and procurement.
 Neither our own staff, who are largely directly employed, nor our national Witness Service volunteers are in any category which is generally seen to be vulnerable to modern slavery in the UK.